-If you need to search for something on your iPhone in a daily routine, you must need Safari since it’s Apple’s own browser with powerful feature.
+If you need to search for something on your iPhone in a daily routine, you must need Safari since it’s Apple’s own browser with powerful features.

-According to customers, there are different kinds of Safari problems that happened to them.
+According to customers, there are different kinds of Safari problems that happen to them.
 And you may check them below to be better aware of them.

 Safari is not working or responding.